 We get it.
 You’re a student.
 You have a social life, a job, and a mountain of work.
 Improving your sleep doesn't mean you have to live like a monk.
 It just means you need better "sleep hygiene."

-1. The Caffeine Curfew: Caffeine has a half-life of about 5–6 hours.
-That 4:00 PM latte is still buzzing in your system at 10:00 PM, blocking the chemicals that tell your brain it’s time to crash.
+- The Caffeine Curfew: Caffeine has a half-life of about five to six hours.
+That 4:00 PM latte remains in your system at 10:00 PM, blocking the signals that tell your brain it is time to sleep.

-2. Ditch the Blue Light: Your phone screen mimics sunlight, tricking your brain into thinking it’s noon.
-Use a blue light filter or, better yet, put the phone away 30 minutes before bed.
+- Ditch the Blue Light: Phone screens mimic sunlight, which can disrupt your sleep cycle.
+Use a blue light filter or put the phone away 30 minutes before bed.

-3. Optimize Your Space: Dorm life is loud.
-Invest in some blackout curtains and a white noise machine.
-Keep your room cool—around 65°F (18°C) is ideal for deep sleep.
+- Optimize Your Space: Dorm life is loud.
+Invest in blackout curtains and a white noise machine.
+Keep your room cool.
+Around 65°F (18°C) is ideal for deep sleep.

-4. The 15-Minute Wind-Down: Create a tiny routine—read a physical book or journal for a few minutes—to signal to your nervous system that the study day is officially over.
+- The 15-Minute Wind-Down: Create a short routine.
+Read a physical book or journal for a few minutes to signal to your nervous system that the study day is over.
 If stress is keeping you up, mindfulness techniques can help quiet the noise.

 The Big Picture: Sleep, Diet, and Exercise